joetimmins/gilded-rose/README.md

 You can make the UpdateQuality method and Items property static if you like, we'll cover for you.

 Just for clarification, an item can never have its Quality increase above 50.
-However "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.
+However "Sulfuras" is a legendary item and as such its Quality is 80 and it never changes.